 Since version 1.9.0, OMGF supports a ‘Remove Google Fonts’ feature.
 It’s experimental, because there are some scenario’s in which I can imagine that it wouldn’t work.
 But it should work in most situations.

-I use OMGF’ integrated feature.
-But you can also use an integrated option in Autoptimize for this, if you’re already using that plugin for minification of CSS and JS — because it’s lightweight and awesome.
+I use OMGF’s integrated feature.
+But you can also use an integrated option in Autoptimize for this, if you’re already using that plugin for minification of CSS and JS.

-Some themes offer an integrated toggle for this in the Theme’s options.
+Some themes offer an option to disable Google Fonts.
 If your theme doesn’t, there are many other ways to achieve this.

 Why should I host Google Fonts locally?